NC-Book/NCB/sol/README.md

 # Solutions to Exercises

 Exercise sheets and solutions are available for:
-- [Chapter 1: Power for Moravia](ex_01.pdf) - Terminology, number of labeled graphs, minimum spanning tree
+- [Chap.
+1: Power for Moravia](ex_01.pdf) - Terminology / Number of labeled graphs / Minimum spanning tree